Konrad Kay and Mickey Down

 in conversation with Emmanuel Olunkwa

-Mickey Down and Konrad Kay are the co-creators of Industry, a television series on HBO Max, which follows a group of young people working at Pierpoint, a fictional investment bank in the city of London.
-Down and Kay met at Oxford and both briefly worked in finance after university.
-Industry, especially in its first season, draws on these respective experiences: the social mores of the English class system and the brutalizing world of investment banking.
-When it premiered in 2020, with its first episode directed by Lena Dunham, neither Down and Kay nor the young actors in the ensemble cast—Marisa Abela, My’hala, Harry Lawtey, and David Jonsson—were established names.
-Much like the characters in Industry, everyone was up and coming, and the first season harnessed this scrappy energy, portraying the hard and fast lifestyle of young people with money to burn.
-There are still drugs and sex in its third season, which is currently airing, but Industry’s scope has broadened.
-It is not only interested in Pierpoint’s internal drama, but how finance connects and corrupts politics, media, and culture.
-Soon after I spoke with Down and Kay, it was announced that Industry was renewed for a fourth season.
-This conversation took place in August 2024.
+Konrad Kay and Mickey Down are the creators of Industry.
+The HBO financial drama follows a group of young graduates working at Pierpoint & Co., a fictional investment bank in the City of London.
+Kay and Down met at Oxford and both briefly worked in finance after university, experiences that inform the show’s depiction of class, ambition, and the brutalizing culture of investment banking.
+When it premiered in 2020, with its first episode directed by Lena Dunham, neither the creators nor the young ensemble cast—Marisa Abela, Myha’la, Harry Lawtey, and David Jonsson—were established names.
+Much like the characters they portrayed, everyone was up-and-coming, and the first season harnessed that scrappy energy, capturing the hard-and-fast lifestyle of young people with money to burn.

 EO